wballard/VariableSky/api.markdown

 ### Hooks
 On the server, you can _hook_ the events.
-This is similar to setting up routes on an HTTP server, and gives you the chance to intercept and modify data coming in from clients before it is sent on to other connected clients or stored.
+This is similar to setting up routes on an HTTP server, and gives you the chance to intercept:

+* Reads, before they go back to a client
+* Writes, before they are saved into Variable Sky

 And, it is a great place for you to hook in other systems including: